-Last year, Directors who are not employees of the Company received an annual retainer fee of \$45,000.
-Going forward, the annual retainer is being increased to \$50,000.
+Directors who are not employees of the Company received an annual retainer fee of \$50,000.
 The Lead Independent Director receives an additional annual retainer fee of \$15,000, the chairperson of the Audit Committee receives an additional annual retainer fee of \$10,000 and the chairperson of the Organization, Compensation and Nominating Committee receives an additional annual retainer fee of \$5,000.
-Under the 2010 Stock Incentive Plan, each non-employee director received an annual grant of restricted stock on the day of the Annual Meeting of Stockholders equal to \$25,000 divided by the fair market value of the common stock.
-Mr. Paul Fulton typically receives a restricted stock grant in the same amount as the award to non-employee Directors as part of his compensation for serving as Chairman Emeritus.
+Under the 2010 Stock Incentive Plan, each non-employee director received an annual grant of restricted stock following the Annual Meeting of Stockholders equal to \$25,000 divided by the fair market value of the common stock.
+Mr. Paul Fulton received a restricted stock grant in the same amount as the award to non-employee Directors as part of his compensation for serving as Chairman Emeritus.
 Directors who are also employees of the Company receive no additional compensation for serving as Directors.